4d/docs/website/translated_docs/es/settings/client-server.md

 - The "Allow-Deny" column allows selecting the type of rule to apply (Allow or Deny) using a pop-up menu.
 Para añadir una regla, haga clic en el botón Añadir.
 A new row appears in the table.
 The **Delete** button lets you remove the current row.
 - The "IP Address" column allows setting the IP address(es) concerned by the rule.
 To specify an address, click in the column and enter the address in the following form: 123.45.67.89 (IPv4 format) or 2001:0DB8:0000:85A3:0000:0000:AC1F:8001 (IPv6 format).
 You can use an * (asterisk) character to specify "starts with" type addresses.
 For example, 192.168.* indicates all addresses starting with 192.168.
-- The application of rules is based on the display order of the table.
+- La aplicación de las reglas se basa en el orden de visualización de la tabla.
 If two rules are contradictory, priority is given to the rule located highest in the table.
 You can re-order rows by modifying the current sort (click the header of the column to alternate the direction of the sort).
 También puede mover las líneas utilizando arrastrar y soltar.
 - For security reasons, only addresses that actually match a rule will be allowed to connect.
 In other words, if the table only contains one or more Deny rules, all addresses will be refused because none will match at least one rule.
 If you want to deny only certain addresses (and allow others), add an Allow * rule at the end of the table.
 Por ejemplo:
     - Denegar 192.168.* (denegar todas las direcciones que empiecen por 192.168)
     - Autorizar * (y permitir todas las demás direcciones)